-Preservation can be broken out into five categories: (1) the acquisition, rehabilitation, and preservation of rentrestricted or rent-controlled housing, vulnerable to Ellis Act and owner move-in evictions, and vacancy de-control; (2) preservation of MOHCD-subsidized housing for continued affordability and habitability; and (3) preservation of HUD subsidized housing that is not regulated by MOHCD for continued affordability and habitability.
+Preservation can be broken out into five categories: (1) preservation of MOHCD subsidized housing for continued affordability and habitability;

+(2) preservation of deed-restricted housing that is not subsidized and has affordability restrictions that will expire; (3) preservation of HUD subsidized housing that is not regulated by MOHCD for continued affordability and habitability; (4) the acquisition, rehabilitation, and preservation of rent-restricted or rent-controlled housing, vulnerable to Ellis Act and owner move-in evictions, and vacancy de-control; and (5) preservation of public housing.

 New production of permanently affordable homes occurs primarily through one of a few mechanisms: units produced through San Francisco's inclusionary zoning requirements, MOHCD's multifamily lending program, and OCII-supported new multifamily production.
-The AMI levels of units produced are determined by either code or funding source requirements.